thomasio101/SelenScript/readme.md

 ## Syntax
 **BEWARE**
 Please note that SelenScript is under heavy development, thus the syntax may change.

-Typing info
+### Typing
 ```Lua
 local a: number
 local b: int|float  -- same as number